nmeri17/suphle-docs/src/docs/v1/application-server/index.md

 `PingHttpServer::assertServerBuilds` takes optional arguments for:

 1. Passing additional options to the server command.
-This accepts flags that are passed to the `suphle` binary from the CLI, with the exception of the server config YAML.
+This accepts flags that are passed to the `suphle` binary from the CLI.
 The default flags used are the generic ones recommended above for starting the server.
 They can be overridden by passing an array keyed by flag name and value.
 As with all strings, it's more reliable to access them through constants than literals.
 For server starting, the flags are represented by constants on the `Suphle\Server\Commands\HttpServerCommand` command.
 Do override/mute some of the flags with caution, or at least, ensure they match what the server is actually started with, as their disparity defeats the whole purpose of confirming server builds successfully.

 ```php